Mookie Betts Player Props: Dodgers vs. Yankees

 Mookie Betts At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 68th, his on-base percentage ranks 22nd, and he is sixth in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 76th in batting average, 24th in on-base percentage, and 10th in slugging.

-- Betts will look to extend his four-game hitting streak.
-He's batting .409 with four homers over the course of his last outings.

-- In 72.7% of his 55 games this season, Betts has picked up at least one hit.
-He's also had 11 multi-hit games.
+- Betts has picked up a hit in 71.4% of his 56 games this season, with more than one hit in 19.6% of those games.

-- He has scored in 35 of 55 games this year, and more than once 8 times.
+- He has scored in 35 of 56 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.